karandeol-26/VeriCura/README.md

 ## The Solution

-CuraRx acts as your **personal fact-checker for health information**.
+VeriCura acts as your **personal fact-checker for health information**.
 It scans web pages in real time, analyzes credibility based on trusted medical criteria, and integrates with xAI’s Grok-3 to cross-verify claims against reliable evidence from the CDC, NIH, and Mayo Clinic.

 ## Key Features